 Credit/Non-Credit is the denomination of a CR/NC for a passing/non-passing grade in lieu of a course letter grade.
-Below is a chart used for both the Bachelor Degree and Master Degree Program.
+Below is a chart used for the masters and bachelor degree.
 Students will receive credit/non-credit (CR/NC) according to the table below.
 It is important to note that program/course restrictions may apply.
 Questions may be directed to the Office of Academic Programs.